© Recollections of Canada / W.O. Carlisle & C.B. Martindale / 1873

 Since Canada no longer had to worry about conflict with its neighbours to the south and since the Canadian Army was faced with budget cuts, the forts were not armed until 1878.
 In that year, Great Britain feared that the expansion of Russia towards Turkey and India would have repercussions in the colonies.
 Canada was poorly equipped in terms of armament and modern facilities to face such attacks using battleships.

 In the end, the Russian threat did not materialize, but it did force the Canadian government to rethink its defence strategy to include the possibility of a naval offensive from overseas.
 This climate of tension made them fear possible raids and naval bombardments on Canadian ports.
 So in reaction to the Russian threat, each fort received a piece of breach-load rifled artillery of approximately 17 cm.
-This Armstrong canon was the only piece of artillery ever to be mounted on the terreplein at Fort No. 1.
+This Armstrong cannon was the only piece of artillery ever to be mounted on the terreplein at Fort No. 1.
 It was able to fire a 40-kg shell over a distance of 5 km.

 From Warehouse to National Historic Site